geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_02_Lab1_Ex2_Manage_Users_and_Groups.md

 2. If Windows PowerShell is still open from the previous exercise, select the **Windows PowerShell** icon on the taskbar; otherwise, you must open an elevated instance of Windows PowerShell just as you did before.
 Maximize your PowerShell window.

-3. In **Windows PowerShell**, type the following commands (press Enter after each command):

-	- You must run the following command to connect with an authenticated account to use Active Directory cmdlet requests: <br/>
+3. In **Windows PowerShell**, at the command prompt type the following command to connect with an authenticated account to use Active Directory cmdlet requests: <br/>

    Connect-AzureAD

 	- A new window will appear requesting your credentials.
 Sign in using Holly's Microsoft 365 account of **Holly@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider) and **Pa55w.rd** as the Password.